 The Air Liquide Board of Directors met on July 27, 2022.
 During this meeting, the Board reviewed the condensed consolidated financial statements for the first half ending June 30, 2022.
-Limited review procedures were completed with respect to the condensed consolidated interim financial statements, and an unqualified review report is in the process of being issued by the statutory auditors.
+Limited review procedures were completed with respect to the condensed consolidated interim financial statements, and an unqualified review report was in the process of being issued by the statutory auditors at the date of the Board's meeting.